Semi-automatic pistol: History

 1898 saw the Schwarzlose Model 1898, a semi-automatic pistol invented by Prussian firearm designer Andreas Wilhelm Schwarzlose.
 It was chambered for the 7.65×25mm Mauser, but could also shoot the weaker Borchardt ammunition.
 The Schwarzlose design was most advanced and far ahead of its time, but not widely adopted with less than 1000 pieces being manufactured.
 Small lots were sold to members of the Russian Social-Democratic Party who were plotting insurrection but were confiscated at the Russian border and issued to the Imperial Russian Frontier Guards.

-In Belgium in 1896 American gun designer John Browning developed self-loading semi-automatic pistols.
-His models were first manufactured in Europe by the Belgian firm of Fabrique Nationale (FN) and later by Colt in the U.S. Browning's first successful design was the Browning M1900.
-Like Georg Luger's work conducted around the same time in Germany, it was designed alongside a in 7.65 mm cartridge, but the 7.65 mm Browning (aka .32 Auto) differs substantially from Luger's 7.65 mm Parabellum.
+In Belgium, in 1896, American gun designer John Browning developed self-loading semi-automatic pistols.
+His models were first manufactured in Europe by the Belgian firm Fabrique Nationale (FN) and later by Colt in the US.
+Browning's first successful design was the Browning M1900.
+Like Georg Luger's work conducted around the same time in Germany, it was designed alongside a 7.65 mm cartridge, but the 7.65 mm Browning (aka .32 Auto) differs substantially from Luger's 7.65 mm Parabellum.
 Browning went on to design .25, .38, .380, and .45 ACP cartridges for his semi-automatic pistol designs.

 Browning must be given credit for developing the type of locked-breech action which is commonly used by the vast majority of modern large caliber semi-automatic pistols.
-One of Browning's most enduring designs was the Colt M1911, which was adopted by the U.S. military as its service pistol and is still in active use with some U.S. Special Forces and Marine Corps units, albeit in modernized forms (the M45A1 Pistol is a prime example).
+One of Browning's most enduring designs was the Colt M1911, which was adopted by the US military as its service pistol and is in active use since 1911 within some US special forces and Marine units, albeit in modernized forms (the M45A1 Pistol is a prime example).
 Browning also co-designed the FN Browning Hi-Power, announced in 1922, during the last years of his life, working on this design until his death in 1926.
 This was a 9 mm semi-automatic pistol capable of holding 13 rounds in the magazine (plus one chambered).